HSBC's Brazil exit highlights strategy mistakes, country woes

 Chief Executive Stuart Gulliver, pledging a new era of higher dividends, laid out plans on Tuesday to slash nearly one in five jobs worldwide and fix operations saddled with compliance costs and low interest rates.
 As part of the plan, HSBC's units in Turkey and Brazil were officially put on the block.

 The process of disposing of HSBC Bank Brasil Banco Múltiplo, as the unit is formally known, is well advanced.
 Brazil's top three private-sector lenders have placed bids, a source with direct knowledge of the situation said on Tuesday.
-The sale could fetch between $3 billion and $4 billion (£1.9-£2.6 billion), said the source, who requested anonymity since the talks remain private.
+The sale could fetch between $3 billion and $4 billion, said the source, who requested anonymity since the talks remain private.

 For Gulliver, maintaining a costly business with over 21,000 employees that provided just 1 percent of pre-tax profit made no sense.
 For shareholders, betting on Brazil was risky as lenders grapple with tax hikes, weak credit demand, rising defaults and the impact of what looks likely to be the country's worst recession in over two decades.